 Here are some topics you can expect to discuss at the Pre-Hearing Conference:

 You will have the opportunity to settle your case.
 Be prepared to discuss the possibility of settlement and the minimum things the other party would have to agree to for this to happen.

 - Issues that will be examined during the hearing:

 Come ready to state the issue(s) of the case as you understand them.
 A legal explanation of your issue is in your Initial Determination.

 - Details of the hearing:

 You will talk about a number of things-such as the number of witnesses you might have, how many days will be needed for the Hearing, and any documents you might need to obtain.
 The process of gathering information from the other party is called “Discovery.”
-To understand how to legally collect facts that can be used during the Hearing read our pamphlets Gathering Information Before Your Hearing on the Merits: The Discovery Process and Gathering Information Before Your Hearing on the Merits: Preparing Witnesses.
+To understand how to legally collect facts that can be used during the Hearing, read The Discovery Process and Preparing Witnesses below.
 Finding information that will help support your case is your responsibility.